govau/content-guide/_accessibility-inclusivity/wcag.md

 Content authors are primarily responsible for 17 criteria.

-### Think about user needs
+### Remember --- accessibility goes beyond technical requirements

-Accessibility goes beyond technical requirements.
+Meeting WCAG is an important step in making content accessible.
+But the needs of your users may not be met just by conforming with WCAG.

-You must consider all of the needs of users at every stage of development to make accessible content.
-Make sure you do your own research to understand user needs as well as meeting WCAG criteria.
+Make sure you do your own research to understand the needs of all your users at every stage.

-### WCAG 2.0 requirements
+### WCAG 2.0 content-related requirements

 Each WCAG 2.0 criteria is linked to the relevant section of [How to meet WCAG 2.0](https://www.w3.org/WAI/WCAG20/quickref/){:rel="external"}.